 After getting traffic, you want to make sure they stick around and browse the site, with an end goal of signing up for a service or purchasing a product.
 If that doesn’t happen it defeats the whole purpose of a website and ends up being a waste of time.
 Could your website be driving customers away?

 Here are some things to look out for:

-- If a website takes too long to load, users will go looking elsewhere.
+If a website takes too long to load, users will go looking elsewhere.
 Most people want their information quick and don’t want to wait for a page to load.
 Attention span is not what it used to be and even just a few extra seconds of load time could drive them away.
 Most users will give you two to five seconds before calling it quits.
 Google has a great tool to check your website speed.

 So, could your website be driving customers away?
 Get in touch and I will help you out!